American Government CLEP Prep Practice Exam

 Question: 1 / 400

-Who has the power to grant pardons for federal crimes in the United States?
+Who has the power to interpret and apply laws in the United States?

 President.